jessvanos/ab-net-zero-grid-model/README.md

 ### <ins>AESO_TradeAnalysis

 Script imports data and analyses intertie behavior.
+Also looks at link capabilities over selected time periods.

 ##### *AESO_TradeAnalysis Special Notes:*

+-   *Make sure the project file is open first or "here" commands wont work right.*
+-   *Before running, create folder called "Data Files" within project directory and populate it with AESO data.*
+-   *Once this file is run through completion, can call any functions with environment that is loaded.*

+### <ins>AESO-Analysis

+Script for general analysis and plots related to historical generation.

 -   *Make sure the project file is open first or "here" commands wont work right.*
 -   *Before running, create folder called "Data Files" within project directory and populate it with AESO data.*